 Use research to determine who your customers are and what they need.
 This can be done in-house (via the Internet, public databases and surveys) or by a third-party market research team, which can be expensive but more in-depth and well worth the money.

-Find out what your target market’s demographics, psychographics and purchasing behaviors are.
+Find out what your target market’s demographics, psychographics and purchasing behaviours are.
 Are they looking for the cheapest price or do they prefer value over a low price?
 Do they prefer mass production over quality or vice versa?
 Are you selling low-end or high-end products?
 Do your customers splurge more on certain types of products?

 If you want to learn more about ways to research your target market, read our in-depth article here.